-Whether you call it bluewings, clown flower or wishbone flower, torenia is lovely.
-This annual produces a plethora of bright flowers that really liven up your garden, window boxes, or hanging baskets!
+Whether you call it bluewings, clown flower, or wishbone flower, torenia is lovely.
+This annual produces a plethora of bright wishbone flowers that really liven up your garden, window boxes, or hanging baskets!

-Moderate in height, this plant thrives in shade or partial shade conditions.
+Moderate in height, the wishbone flower thrives in shade or partial shade conditions.
 Its mid-green foliage is bright and cheerful.
-Unusual, trumpet-like flowers rise above in shades of blue, pink, white or lavender.
+Unusual, trumpet-like wishbone flowers rise above in shades of blue, pink, white, or lavender.
 Early to bloom, their colors continue well into the summer months.

-Let’s talk torenia fournieri today.
+Let’s talk about Torenia fournieri today.
 This easy-growing annual is a real treat to have in your garden!

 Good Products At Amazon For Growing This Plant: